rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 ### 1.1 Creating and Combining Views

+This tutorial guides you through building Landmarks — an iOS app for discovering and sharing the places you love.
+You’ll start by building the view that shows a landmark’s details.

+To lay out the views, Landmarks uses stacks to combine and layer the image and text view components.
+To add a map to the view, you’ll include a standard MapKit component.
+As you refine the view’s design, Xcode provides real-time feedback so you can see how those changes translate into code.

 #### Section 1 : Create a New Project and Explore the Canvas

 Create a new Xcode project that uses SwiftUI.
 Explore the canvas, previews, and the SwiftUI template code.